 A couple of years later I quit being a newspaper boy and now I was a professional painter.
 On an errand to get bread for our homemade “posole” that my uncle makes, I run into my dream crush that I had when I was little.
 I knew it was her because she had the same scar we got together when we jumped off a bridge.
 It now looks like a hickey.
 That same day we went on a date.
 It felt so unreal to find my crush who immigrated from the same “rancho” to be here in the same city as me.

 After our first “date” I found out she came here for the same reason as I did.
 When I took her home, we both knew we liked each other.
 About 6 years later I asked her to marry me.
 My best friend who worked at the same paint shop as I did, left to work at this highly paid school district which sounded way to good to be true.
 Turns out it was true.
 He did me the biggest favor of my life and said he talked to his “jefe” to give me a shot at an interview.
 I took the opportunity as a solution to help my father more.
 And I got the job.
 Starting salary at $25 an hour was life-changing.
 5 years later, $30 an hour.
 Another 5 years later, $35 an hour, and now 16 years of life working there I am grateful to make over $100,000 a year.

 My parents’ dream of coming to the U.S never came true, but for me to start from nothing to helping my father for life without any worries is just something that I would only dream about every day.
 This goes to show that the U.S is the land of opportunities.

-This story was written by Alberto Ruiz, after interviewing his father.
-Alberto attends school in Palo Alto, CA.
+This story was written by a student in Palo Alto, after interviewing his father.